KarimAziev/picar-x-racer/README.md

 > [!WARNING]
 > These settings will make `libcamera-hello` unusable.

-Next, to make building and running the project easier, you should install `make` if you don't have it already:
+Next, to make building and running the project easier, install `make` if you don't have it already:

 ```bash
 sudo apt install make
 ```

+Also, ensure that you have `nodejs`, as it is used for building the UI.

 ### Installation